Seattle Garden Guide 🌱

 - • Direct sow: peas, fava beans, spinach, radishes (if soil is workable)

-- • Start indoors: tomatoes, peppers, eggplant
+- • Start indoors: tomatoes, peppers, eggplant under grow lights

-- • Apply dormant spray to fruit trees
+- • Apply dormant spray to fruit trees for pest and disease prevention

-- + 1 more...
+- + 5 more...

 🌷 March

-- • Transplant: broccoli, cabbage, cauliflower starts
+- • Transplant: broccoli, cabbage, cauliflower starts outdoors

-- • Start basil and cucumbers indoors
+- • Start basil, cucumbers, and squash seeds indoors

-- + 1 more...
+- + 5 more...

 🏡 Yard Ideas for Seattle